 Tropical Two-wing Flyingfish, Exocoetus volitans

-The Tropical Two-wing Flyingfish has an elongated broadly cylindrical body.
+The Tropical Two-wing Flyingfish have elongated broadly cylindrical bodies.
 They are dark dorsally and silvery ventrally.
-The fins are pale to slightly dusky.
-They have short heads with short blunt snouts and small mouths without teeth.
-The anal fin origin is under the third dorsal ray and has twelve to fifteen rays, the caudal fin is deeply forked with a longer lower lobe, the dorsal fin has thirteen to fifteen rays, the pectoral fins are exceedingly long reaching to the caudal fin base, and, the pelvic fins are short not reaching the anal fin base with an origin that is closer to the pectoral fin base than the anal fin base.
-They have thirty two to thirty seven gill rakers.
-Juveniles have a hump on the nape and no barbells.
-The lateral line is low on the body.
+Their fins are pale to slightly dusky.
+They have a short head with a short blunt snout and a small mouth without teeth.
+Their anal fin origin is under the third dorsal ray and has twelve to fifteen rays; their caudal fin is deeply forked with a longer lower lobe; their dorsal fin has thirteen to fifteen rays; and their pectoral fins are exceedingly long and reach the caudal fin base.
+Their pelvic fins are short and do not reach the anal fin base; their origin is closer to the pectoral fin base than the anal fin base.
+They have 32 to 37 gill rakers.
+Juveniles have a hump on their nape and no barbels.
+Their lateral line is low on the body.
 They are covered with large smooth scales.

-The Tropical Two-wing Flyingfish is of limited interest to most.
+The Tropical Two-wing Flyingfish are of limited interest to most.